guidurbano/write_yourself_a_git/README.md

 040000 | e7445b03aea61ec801b20d6ab62f076208b7d097 | tests
 040000 | d5ec863f17f3a2e92aa8f6b66ac18f7b09fd1b38 | main.c
 ```

 ## Contribution

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

+### Branches

+**A branch is a reference to a commit**.
+Wait, but what's the difference
+of a branch and a tag?

+There are, of course, differences between a branch and a tag:

+- Branches are references to a commit (tags can refer to any object);
+- The branch `ref` is updated at each commit.

+The current branch is a ref file outise of the `refs`folder, in `.git/HEAD`,
+which is an indirect reference.